sparksuite/simplemde-markdown-editor/README.md

   - table
 - **lineWrapping**: If set to `false`, disable line wrapping.
 Defaults to `true`.
 - **minHeight**: Sets the minimum height for the composition area, before it starts auto-growing.
 Should be a string containing a valid CSS value like `"500px"`.
 Dafaults to `"300px"`.
+- **onToggleFullScreen**: A function that gets called when the editor's fullscreen mode is toggled.
+The function will be passed a boolean as parameter, `true` when the editor is currently going into fullscreen mode, or `false`.
 - **parsingConfig**: Adjust settings for parsing the Markdown during editing (not previewing).
   - **allowAtxHeaderWithoutSpace**: If set to `true`, will render headers without a space after the `#`.
 Defaults to `false`.
   - **strikethrough**: If set to `false`, will not process GFM strikethrough syntax.
 Defaults to `true`.